alibabacloud-howto/microservices-with-kubernetes/README.md

                   servicePort: 3000
         ```

-        It describes we use an Ingress in front of the Service of back-end web application, and require the rule that passes the request to the Service if the request for the specified host and path comes.
+        It describes we use an Ingress in front of the Service of the applications, and require the rule that passes the request to the Service if the request for the specified host and path comes.
 Please change the `host` property to yours accrodingly.
 You can add any subdomain with your domain name registered in Alibaba Cloud.
 If you haven't registered any Domain in Alibaba Cloud, follow [this step](#prerequisite).

         Then, apply it.